This site is provided and sponsored by

 and its access tracks and routes are designated as fully maintain.

-The tracks are in good shape, but the Hut has become very run-down with a fairly serious
+The tracks are in good shape, but the Hut had become very run-down with a fairly serious

 rat infestation.
 With DOC's support and some Consortium and Permolat funding, Rob Brown of Permolat

-to go in and do some major maintenance in the spring of this year.
+and did some major maintenance in February 2017.
 DOC would probably like to pass the

 access tracks on to the volunteer sector also, however have agreed for the time being to continue to maintain them.